khulnasoft/khulnasoft/doc/dev/background-information/build_p4_fusion.md

 # Building p4-fusion

-In order to import Perforce depots into Sourcegraph we first convert them into git repositories.
+In order to import Perforce depots into Khulnasoft we first convert them into git repositories.
 We use an open source tool called [p4-fusion](https://github.com/salesforce/p4-fusion):

 > A fast Perforce depot to Git repository converter using the Helix Core C/C++ API as an attempt to mitigate the performance bottlenecks in git-p4.py.